ossd-sp22/project-evaluation/Gnome Clocks_evaluation.md

   - **when was the issue closed:**
     21 Feb 2022
-- **how active is the discussion on the issues:**
+- **how active is the discussion on the issues:** very active and reponsive.

   - **example of a lot of good discussion:**
+    There's a closed issue related to Flatpak build fails.
+There are total 6 comments and followed until the issue is closed.
+The issue solved within 5 days.
   - **example of an issue that does not have much discussion:**
+    There is a feature request about choosing alarm sound but there is non comments.
+Also it's closed.

 - **are there issues marked "good for newbies", "beginner" or some other indicators that imply that they are good for beginner contributors:**
+  Yes, but not many.
+However there are some tags that indicated it might be simple to make it happen.
   - **how many of such issues are there?**
+    4 issues
   - **look at a few of them, do they look beginner friendly?**
+    Yes, it seems easy to understand what's the problem is.
 - **are there issues marked "documentation" or some other indicators that imply that they are documentation (user or developer specific):**
+  Yes
   - **how many of such issues are there?**
+    2 issues

-  - **look at a few of them, do you think you could submit a fix?**
+  - **look at a few of them, do you think you could submit a fix?** it seems easy to fix

 **Pull requests**